shegs-a/react-fastapi-app/README.md

   - start the app `npm run start`

 ### Default environment values
+Create a .env file in the fe folder and supply these variables into it.

 | Name                              | Description                                              | Type   | Default Value           |
 |-----------------------------------|----------------------------------------------------------|--------|-------------------------|
 | `REACT_APP_API_URL`               | URL of the api endpoint                                  | String | <no-defaults>           |